JmsDiG/harmonic-atlas/README.md

 Harmonic Atlas is an interactive web laboratory for exploring harmonic motion through geometry.
 It maps musical material into two complementary spaces: a three-dimensional musical icosahedron and Euler’s Tonnetz.

 The project combines:
-- full-audio classical works,
+- full-audio works,
 - animated harmonic paths,
 - interactive face and cell selection,
-- and a MIDI-driven pilot for score-based harmonic analysis.
+- and a MIDI-driven pilot for harmonic analysis.

 ## Live Demo
 [Open the web app](https://jmsdig.github.io/harmonic-atlas/)